langmo/profipp/README.md

 Steps:
 - Install fresh Raspberry Pi OS (32bit, full)
 - Connect Raspberry Pi to screen, mouse and keyboard (ssh over ethernet can make problems, since profinet can change IP settings)
 - Enable wlan.
 If you want to connect to eduroam, see https://www.elektronik-kompendium.de/sites/raspberry-pi/2205191.htm .
-It might be necessary to run the following after rebotting the Raspberry Pi:
+It might be necessary to run the following after rebooting the Raspberry Pi:
 	```
 	sudo rm /var/run/wpa_supplicant/wlan0
 	sudo killall wpa_supplicant